 “The city doesn’t want it in the park design and nothing we can do will stop its demise,” Bradley Wynn, a writer and urban archaeologist, wrote in an e-mail this week.

 Wynn was leading the effort to open the history museum in the 90-year-old Film Exchange, a brick structure at SW 5 Street and Robinson Avenue.

-Wynn said his group had “moved on and are taking our development of an Oklahoma City History Museum in a new direction.”
+“So we have moved on and are taking our development of an Oklahoma City History Museum in a new direction,” Wynn said.

-Lana Beasley, of the group with the community center idea, said last week her group would not pursue its proposal.
+Lana Beasley, who was with the group with the community center idea, said last week that her group would not pursue its proposal.

-The park’s master plan that assumes demolition of the Film Exchange was approved several months ago.
+The park master plan assuming demolition of the Film Exchange was approved several months ago.

 The preservationists, though, were given until earlier this month to come up with detailed proposals for saving the building and fitting it into the park.

 Known as “Core-to-Shore,” the park will link downtown and the Oklahoma River, and is seen as a catalyst for development south of the Oklahoma City Boulevard.

 The park consists of 40 acres north of Interstate 40 and 30 acres between I-40 and the river, south of Myriad Botanical Gardens and the MAPS 3 convention center.